Dalton Schultz: 2018 season

 Schultz was selected by the Dallas Cowboys in the fourth round (137th overall) of the 2018 NFL Draft, to improve the depth at tight end after the surprising retirements of Jason Witten and James Hanna.
 He was the third-string tight end behind Geoff Swaim and Blake Jarwin.

 After Swaim was lost to an injury in Week 11, Schultz passed Jarwin on the depth chart as the starter and was used mostly for blocking purposes.
-He started seven of the 11 games he played and both playoff contests.
+Schultz started seven of the 11 games he played as well as both playoff contests.
 Schultz tallied 12 receptions for 116 yards, while contributing to running back Ezekiel Elliott being the NFL rushing champion.

 2019 season

 Although tight end Swaim left via free agency, Witten returned to play professional football after spending one season as a Monday Night Football commentator, keeping Schultz as the team's third-string tight end.
-He appeared in 16 games, registering one reception for six yards and one kickoff return for five yards in limited play during the season.
+Schultz appeared in 16 games, registering one reception for six yards and one kickoff return for five yards in limited play during the season.